This is a living archive last updated

 • Will regional electric rates rise to support that infrastructure?

-• What tax abatements or incentives would be offered, and for how long?
+• What tax abatement or incentives would be offered, and for how long?

 • How many permanent local jobs would actually result?